NBA 2K3

 NBA 2K3 is a 2002 sports video game developed by Visual Concepts and published by Sega for GameCube, PlayStation 2 and Xbox.

-It was the first of three consecutive NBA 2K games to be produced with licensing from ESPN (however, the ESPN logo would not appear on the front cover until the series' next installment).
-The ESPN licensing coincided with its, and sister network ABC's, takeover of the national broadcast TV rights from NBC that occurred at the start of the 2002–03 season.
+Gameplay

-It was also the last NBA 2K game to be released on a Nintendo platform until NBA 2K10.
+NBA 2K3 presents a simulation‑focused style of basketball built around realistic pacing, player behavior, and situational control.
+The game introduces new mechanics intended to expand on-court options.
+Players can dive to save balls headed out of bounds by pressing the jump button in specific situations.
+A double‑crossover mechanic lets ball handlers chain moves to bypass secondary defenders when driving the lane.
+Post play includes the ability to fight for position by pushing the analog stick up or down, allowing offensive and defensive players to maneuver for better placement before receiving or contesting passes.
+Passing now includes chest‑high and bounce‑pass variations, activated by pressing the pass button with different levels of pressure.

 Reception

 The game received "favorable" reviews on all platforms according to video game review aggregator Metacritic.
 It was nominated for GameSpots annual "Best Traditional Sports Game on GameCube" award, but lost to NFL 2K3.